ncase/blog/src/posts/signal-boost-autumn-2025.md

 - Let anyone submit "notes" to factcheck viral tweets.
 - People rate how helpful those notes are.
 - **You keep the algorithm's Step 1 & Step 2 the same**, so it can learn what people's preferences & notes' features are.
-	- **The user/item factors:** Again, we do *not* need to hard-code the factors that best predict ratings.
-But in practice, the algorithm learns that the #1 factor is the left-right political spectrum; adding extra factors like "authoritarian-libertarian" doesn't improve prediction much.[^two-axis-doesnt-help] (Which is surprising given past research shows the general public's politics is at _least_ 2D.[^2d-politics] Maybe the Birdwatch community is just weird.)
+	- **The user/item factors:** Again, we do *not* need to hard-code the factors.
+But in practice, the algorithm learns that the #1 factor that most predicts people's ratings, is the left-right political spectrum.
+Adding extra factors like "authoritarian-libertarian" doesn't improve prediction much.[^two-axis-doesnt-help] (Which is surprising given past research shows the general public's politics is at _least_ 2D.[^2d-politics] Maybe the Birdwatch community is just weird.)
-	- **The item's bias:** Instead of being ~"movie quality", it's now "note quality", *independent* of how much it aligns with users' politics.
+	- **The item's bias:** Instead of being "movie quality", it's now "note quality", *independent* of how much it aligns with users' politics.
 IMPORTANTLY: note quality is *not* just a note's average helpfulness-rating. _Average rating_ will be skewed by the _average_ Birdwatch-rater's political preferences.
 This setup gets us a note's quality *regardless* of politics.
 - **The key difference is WE REVERSE STEP 3**: Instead of taking user preferences (ie politics) into account, we highlight the best notes *NOT* taking user preferences into account!
 That means: this highlights notes that *people across the political spectrum* agree is helpful.
 Common ground, by algorithmic design!

 [^two-axis-doesnt-help]: From [the Birdwatch paper](https://arxiv.org/pdf/2210.15723): "To avoid overfitting on our small dataset, we use one-dimensional factor vectors.
 Additional factors added little explanatory power and reduced interpretability and replicability.
 (Though we expect to expand dimensionality as the contributor base grows.) [...]
 RMSE on held-out samples decreased from .076 to .073 when adding a second factor". **Translation:** adding a 2nd factor to explain politics only reduced error from 0.076 to 0.073, basically nothing, while making the system twice as complicated.